Your link text

 our prayers in the past, we will find new courage and hope for the future — and our faith will grow.

-Prayer involves God in our lives and in everything we do.
+Prayer involves God in our lives

 In verse 8, Jesus presented a final quiz on the matter at the end of the parable of the persistent widow and unjust judge.